icecube/LeptonWeighter/README.md

 # Detailed Installation Instructions

-These instructions are written under the assumption that you are installing LeptonWeighter on the Cobalts.
+These instructions are written under the assumption that you are installing LeptonWeighter on a system that has access to IceCube CVMFS toolkit.

 1. Create a directory for your libraries and headers.
 Call it `$INSTALL`, or whatever you prefer.